mdranger/chain3j/docs/source/transactions.rst

 Parity
   https://github.com/paritytech/parity/wiki/Mining

-Once you have mined some Ether, you can start transacting with the blockchain.
+Once you have mined some Mc, you can start transacting with the blockchain.

 However, as mentioned :ref:`above <ethereum-testnets>` it's simpler to use the Kovan or Rinkeby test networks.